-With rich snippets, the following usually occurs:
+With these types of rich snippets, the following usually occurs:

-- search engines are provided with the capability to return a lot more relevant results.
+Search engines are provided with the capability to return a lot more relevant results.

-- Site operators usually gain from an increase in click-throughs as well as a reduction in bounce rates.
+Site operators usually gain from an increase in click-throughs as well as a reduction in bounce rates.

 What Are Rich Snippets?

-- and so forth
+and so forth

 It is also important to note that rich snippets can be used as follows:

-- Music – Though Bing does not mention rich snippet support for music, Google does make provision.
-For instance, they may link to individual tracks, full albums and previews of songs.
+Music: Though Bing does not mention rich snippet support for music, Google does make provision.
+For instance, they may link to individual tracks, full albums, and previews of songs.

 How to Add Rich Snippets to Your Content

-Itemprop – specifies name, Url, review, etc.
+Itemprop: specifies name, URL, review, etc.

-Itemscope – specifies HTML, in specific the item
+Itemscope specifies HTML, specifically the item

-TV shows, photos, movies, books, music and recipes are all noted as creative works.
+TV shows, photos, movies, books, music, and recipes are all noted as creative works.

 What to Expect After Adding Rich Snippets

-If no errors are discovered, in about 8 weeks, the web developer will begin to see semi-permanent rich snippets.
+If no errors are discovered, in about 8 weeks, the web developer will begin to see semi-permanent, rich snippets.
 It is very important to understand this process completely to prevent unnecessary delays.

-Particularly, because when people do not know what Google is doing, they may begin to confuse the entire process by unnecessarily tweaking part of the work to see more results.
+Particularly when people do not know what Google is doing, they may begin to confuse the entire process by unnecessarily tweaking part of the work to see more results.
 So, one basic rule of thumb is to wait about 2 months to see full results.